napari/napari/docs/explanations/rendering.md

 cases access the same datastructure without a lock because the GIL serves as kind of a universal lock for all datastructures.

-If we threads interfere too much we might consider switching to processes in those cases.
+If our threads interfere too much we might consider switching to processes in those cases.
 Processes ofter total independence, but processes do not share memory by default, so that might add complexity.